-Home Use of the School Computer and Internet Use
+Home Use of the School Computer and internet Use

-Students in grades 9-12 at UPCS are issued a school computer.
-Home use privileges may be earned by Juniors and Seniors after demonstrating at least one semester of responsible in-school usage.
+Students in grades 6-12 at UPCS are issued a school computer.
+Home use privileges may be earned by high school students.
 The school computer, like all technology, is a tool for learning.
 The school computer is the full responsibility of the student for their career at UPCS.
 Students are encouraged to take their school computer home in order to complete assignments, do research and access school work.
 Use of the school computer by anyone other than the student or their parent is expressly prohibited.
 All guidelines for Acceptable Use of Technology that apply in school, also apply for home use.

-Students and their parents are responsible for any costs incurred by UPCS as a result of student negligence or purposeful acts which result in damage to the school's computer and/or electronic equipment, and Internet and email systems.
+Students and their parents are responsible for any costs incurred by UPCS as a result of student negligence or purposeful acts which result in damage to the school's computer and/or electronic equipment, and internet and email systems.